How To Record a Podcast on Your Phone In a Few Simple Steps

 One of the coolest features of the VideoMic Me, VideoMic Me-L, and AI-Micro is the headphone output.
 This allows you to monitor your audio before and during recording to ensure everything is sounding good, and listen back to your audio after you’re done.
 We highly recommend having a pair of headphones on hand at all times if you're thinking about recording – even a pair of earbuds will do!

 Use an App To Record Your Podcast

 Finally, you’ll need to download an app to record your podcast.
-The RØDE Reporter app is a great, simple audio recorder for podcasting on the go.
-Another excellent mobile podcasting tool is Anchor.
-This is a super simple web and iOS app that allows you to easily record and edit a podcast, and distribute it to popular platforms like Spotify and Apple Podcasts.
+There are a number of purpose-built mobile podcasting services, such as Riverside or Anchor, that allow you to easily record and edit a podcast, and distribute it to popular platforms like Spotify and Apple Podcasts.

 Tips For Getting Great Audio When Recording a Podcast On Your Phone